JuliaMolSim/Molly.jl/docs/src/docs.md

 simulate!(sys, simulator, 1_000)
 ```
 The device to run on can be changed with `device!`, e.g. `device!(1)`.
-The GPU code path is currently designed to work with differentiable simulation and runs slower than related software, but this is an active area of development.
+The GPU code path is currently designed to be compatible with differentiable simulation and runs slower than related software, but this is an active area of development.
 Nonetheless, GPU performance is significantly better than CPU performance and is good enough for many applications.

 The number of GPU threads used for the GPU kernels can be tuned with the environmental variables `MOLLY_GPUNTHREADS_PAIRWISE`, `MOLLY_GPUNTHREADS_SPECIFIC`, `MOLLY_GPUNTHREADS_DISTANCENF` and `MOLLY_GPUNTHREADS_IMPLICIT`.